tag: OpenWrt

 9 Oct, 2005 - 2 minutes

-As you know I bricked my wireless router.
-All simple things were tried without any positive effect.
-Kaloz (of OpenWrt fame) has advised me to try JTAG.
-It’s a very simple thing: you need a computer, a proper software, and JTAG cable, which can be self-made.
-Obviously the last part is the crucial one.
-I made a trip to my friendly neighborhood Altex store and bought all necessary parts: 4 100 Ohm resistors, male & female 14 pin IDC connectors (they didn’t have 12 pin ones, which were modified later using cutters), 25 pin male SUB-D, and 3' 25 pin male to female cable — I figured I’ll make extremely short JTAG "cable" and attach it to short printer cable.
+I made a trip to my friendly neighborhood Altex store and bought all necessary parts: 4 100 Ohm resistors, male & female 14 pin IDC connectors (they didn’t have 12 pin ones, which were modified later using cutters), 25 pin male SUB-D, and 3’ 25 pin male to female cable — I figured I’ll make extremely short JTAG "cable" and attach it to short printer cable.
+The last item was the most expensive part: $3.99.
+It took me about 5 minutes to put everything together.

 OpenWrt GUI: good, bad news